agorevski/CopilotCreations/docs/ARCHITECTURE.md

 ### Session Logging
 - Each command session has its own log collector
-- Logs are attached as markdown files to the summary message
+- Logs are kept internally for debugging
-- Includes timing, status, and full execution log
+- Status information displayed in unified message

+### Chat Cleanup
+- Session messages (user + bot) are tracked by ID
+- All messages deleted when `/buildproject` runs
+- Requires **Manage Messages** permission
+- Graceful fallback if permission denied

 ### Error Handling
 - Graceful handling of timeouts (30 minute limit)